Carrie Fisher: Bipolar disorder and drug use

-Death and legacy
+Death

-After finishing the European leg of her book tour (her last TV appearance was on an episode of 8 Out of 10 Cats in the UK, broadcast December 21, 2016), Fisher was on a commercial flight on December 23, 2016, from London to Los Angeles when she had a medical emergency around fifteen minutes before the aircraft landed.
+After finishing the European leg of her book tour (her last TV appearance was on an episode of 8 Out of 10 Cats in the United Kingdom, broadcast December 21, 2016), Fisher was on a commercial flight on December 23, 2016, from London to Los Angeles when she had a medical emergency around fifteen minutes before the aircraft landed.
 A passenger seated near Fisher reported that she had stopped breathing; another passenger performed CPR on Fisher until paramedics arrived at the scene.
 Emergency services in Los Angeles were contacted when the flight crew reported a passenger unresponsive prior to landing.
 Fisher was taken by ambulance to the Ronald Reagan UCLA Medical Center, where she was placed on a ventilator.

 On the morning of December 27, 2016, after being in intensive care for four days, Fisher died at the age of 60 at the UCLA Medical Center.
 Fisher's daughter, Billie Lourd, confirmed her mother's death in a statement to the press.
 Many of her co-stars and directors from Star Wars and other works also shared their thoughts on her death.

 On January 9, 2017, the Los Angeles County Department of Public Health issued a death certificate that stated "cardiac arrest/deferred" as the cause of death, with more tests to be expected.
-In a June 16, 2017, news release, the Los Angeles County coroner's office said that the exact cause of death could not be determined, but sleep apnea and the buildup of fatty tissue on the walls of arteries were among the contributing factors.
+In a June 16, 2017 news release, the Los Angeles County coroner's office said that the exact cause of death could not be determined, but sleep apnea and the buildup of fatty tissue on the walls of arteries were among the contributing factors.
 A full report from June 19, 2017, stated that Fisher had cocaine in her system, as well as traces of heroin, other opiates, and MDMA.
 The report also stated that the investigation was unable to determine when she had taken the drugs and whether they contributed to her death.
 Her daughter stated that Fisher "battled drug addiction and mental illness her entire life.
 She ultimately died of it.
 She was purposefully open in all of her work about the social stigmas surrounding these diseases....
 I know my Mom, she'd want her death to encourage people to be open about their struggles."
+In her 2008 work Wishful Drinking, Fisher wrote that "no matter how I go, I want it reported that I drowned in moonlight, strangled by my own bra."
+After Fisher's death, several news sources and magazines honored her request in their obituaries, with Bustle featuring a fantastical reimagining of Fisher's last moments as an ascent into space.